Intertwined

 Anita Franklin

-I believe in walking beside others with compassion, curiosity, and courage.
+I believe in walking beside others with compassion, curiosity, and care, supporting them to navigate the complexities of shared lives with companion animals.

-As an accredited mental health social worker with a Bachelor in Social Sciences, a Master of Social Work, and ongoing PhD studies in critical sociology, my work is rooted in values-driven, ethical, and strengths-based practice.
-My current PhD and book, We Make Home Together, focus on how disabled people, children and pets make and experience home together, and how services can better honour those relationships.
+I am an Accredited Mental Health Social Worker with a Bachelor of Social Sciences and a Master of Social Work, and I am currently completing a PhD in critical sociology.
+My PhD and book, We Make Home Together, explore how disabled people,families, and pets create and experience home, and how services can better honour these relationships.

 Anita Franklin